-- 4.2.3 landform, vegetation, land-use and settlement.
-They are generic landscapes which reoccur throughout the Borough. - 4.2.4 Figure 1.2, and their key characteristics are summarised below:
+- 4.2.3 'Landscape Character Types' are broad tracts of land that share common characteristics of geology, landform, vegetation, land-use and settlement.
+They are generic landscapes which reoccur throughout the Borough. - 2.4 The distribution of the three Landscape Character Types within the setting of West Mersea are shown on Figure 1.2, and their key characteristics are summarised below: